AmilM7/CV-frontend/README.md

 -CSS <br>
 -Angular was used as framework  <br>

-There is only one page which consists of:
+There is only one page which consists of: <br>
 -short biography <br>
 -education <br>
 -experience <br>